HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: HyPER-GAN

 \subsection{Datasets and Preprocessing}

-HyPER-GAN requires three types of datasets: (i) a synthetic dataset containing synthetic images ($x$) from simulators, e.g., CARLA \citep{carla} or video games, such as Grand Theft Auto V (GTA-V); (ii) a photorealism-enhanced dataset including photorealism-enhanced image pairs ($target$) of the synthetic dataset generated by a robust Im2Im model, such as Enhancing Photorealism Enhancement (EPE) \citep{epe}, using real-world images as targets; and (iii) the real-world dataset that incorporates the real-world images ($real$) used as the target of realism during the robust unpaired Im2Im translation.
+HyPER-GAN requires three types of datasets: (i) a rendered dataset containing rendered images ($x$) from simulators, e.g., CARLA \cite{carla} or video games such as Grand Theft Auto V (GTA-V); (ii) a photorealism-enhanced dataset including photorealism-enhanced image pairs ($target$) of the rendered dataset generated by a robust unpaired Im2Im translation model, such as EPE \cite{epe}, using real-world images as targets; and (iii) the real-world dataset that incorporates the real-world images ($real$) used as the target of realism during the robust unpaired Im2Im translation.
 All the images included in the datasets are preprocessed using the same pipeline.
-In detail, images are first resized to a fixed resolution of 512x512, which is a standard resolution employed by paired Im2Im translation methods such as Pix2PixHD \citep{pix2pixhd}.
+In detail, images are first resized to a fixed resolution of 512x512, which is a standard resolution employed by paired Im2Im translation methods such as Pix2PixHD \cite{pix2pixhd}.
 Subsequently, each image is converted to a tensor and normalized using a mean and standard deviation of [0.5, 0.5, 0.5].